amyly/gymdays/README.md

-﻿Javascript web app showing the number of times you've been to the gym in the past 7 days.
+﻿Javascript/foursquare web app showing the number of times you've been to the gym in the past 7 days.

 http://amys.ly/gymdays